 - Talk to co-workers.
 Find at least four additional people who have a similar commute and want to save money by sharing the ride with you.
-You can also use ride matching services (Rideshare Online or Clark County Commute) that matches you electronically with other commuters.
+You can also use the ride matching service Rideshare Online which matches you electronically with other commuters.

 - Find drivers.
 From your group of commuters, find two or more volunteers with good driving records.
 One driver is “primary” and the other is “backup.”
 All drivers must complete a free Van Driver Orientation provided through C-TRAN.
 Driver orientations are typically held on an as-needed basis; either on weekends or in the evening during the week.
 Other orientations may be added as-needed.

 - Call us.
 Once you have enough commuters, it’s time to call C-TRAN’s Vanpool Program at (360) 906-7510.
 Members must pay the monthly fare in advance based on a flat administrative fee plus a mileage charge.
 This covers the capital cost, fuel, maintenance, and insurance.